globaldev/standards/security.md

 XSS flaws occur whenever an application takes untrusted data and sends it to a web browser without proper validation or escaping.
 XSS allows attackers to execute scripts in the victim’s browser which can hijack user sessions, deface web sites, or redirect the user to malicious sites.
+Note that "untrusted data" may refer to user input for data from untrusted external systems.

 #### Checking for Vulnerabilities